Get off the beaten path and beyond the usual tourist highlights with these fun and unusual things to do in Paris…

 One of the most surprising local experiences we had in Paris was going to the public pools.
 The city has nearly 40 pools.
 They vary in size and age, and some of the changing rooms were a bit dreary.
 But more often than not they were a pleasant surprise.

-The Aquatic Center at Neuilly-Sur-Seine was the nicest, with a deck for sunbathing, an indoor-outdoor pool, whirlpools, kids water play area with a slide, and an area for lap swimming.
+The Aquatic Center at Neuilly-Sur-Seine was the nicest, with a deck for sunbathing, an indoor-outdoor pool, whirlpools, a kids’ water play area with a slide, and an area for lap swimming.
 It’s worth going out of your way for.

 The Paris Piscines app is the best way to find a pool near you.
-Figure on about 4-5 Euros per adult swim in most of the pools.
-Hope this adds a splash of fun to your Paris visit!
+Figure on about 4-5 Euros per adult in most of the pools.

 21 – Gallery of Paleontology and Comparative Anatomy